AngelosGkiose/dailyflow/README.md

 ### Schemas

-Pydantic schemas provide request validation and control the structure of API responses.
+Pydantic schemas provide request validation and define API request and response structures.

 ### Models

-SQLAlchemy models define the database entities and relationships.
+SQLAlchemy models define the database entities and their relationships.

----

-## Tech Stack

-### Backend

-- Python
-- FastAPI
-- SQLAlchemy
-- PostgreSQL
-- Alembic
-- Pydantic
-- PyJWT
-- Argon2
-- Uvicorn

-### Frontend

-- React
-- Vite
-- React Router

-### Infrastructure

-- Docker
-- Docker Compose

 ---